-There is currently a bill under consideration to amend Article 1360 of the Civil Code.
-The proposed bill states that the above-mentioned permission only be granted if absolutely necessary for the protection of citizens' right to life and healthcare.
+A recently amended Article 1360 of the Civil Code states that the above-mentioned permission may also be granted if it is absolutely necessary for the protection of citizens' right to life and healthcare.
 In such a case, the amount of compensation owed to the patentee will be set by the government.

 In the pharmaceutical sector, the following powers of the FAS are applicable: